Introduction

 as shown here:

-Convert/Batch Convert a file to another
+Upscale/Convert/Batch Convert a file to

-format
+another format

 While Handbrake cannot “smart-render” or “smart-

-transcode” files, it can re-encode all manner of
+transcode” files, it can re-encode all manner of files

-batches.
-This makes it very easy to transcode a
+makes it very easy to transcode a number of files in

-number of files in one go.
-It also works the CPU
+one go.
+It also works the CPU hard so that

-The process is as follows:
+as follows:

 Start Handbrake, open the file or use the Folder